The registration as participant is possible via a common web-based registration system of the Informatica Feminale and the Ingenieurinnen-Sommeruni.

 NEW in 2020: Missing Fee

 If a participant registered for a course and doesn´t show up and didn´t cancel her participation at least 14 days in advance, she will be charged a fee of 40 Euro per course.
-The cancelation must be send to the organizers of the summer university by email to
+The cancellation must be sent to the organizers of the summer university by email to

 Many of the courses correspond to regular semester courses (esp. concerning duration and requirements) and are accredited by the deans of studies at Bremen University.
 Therefore certificates and credit points can be gained.